izzy-dany/Task_Management_Application/README.md

 ## Classes 🧬

-- `Task`: Represents a generic task with properties like title, description, completion status, and assignee.
-- `Checklist` and `To-do`: Subclasses of `Task` that specialize the task types by adding additional properties (`rank` and `priority` respectively).
 - `User`: Represents a user with a name and a list of tasks assigned to them.

+- `Task`
+Represents a generic task with properties like title, description, completion status, and assignee.

+- `Checklist`
+Subclass of Task that specializes the task type by adding an additional property, rank, and overriding the get_details method.

+- `To-do`
+Subclass of Task that specializes the task type by adding an additional property, priority, and overriding the get_details method.

+- `User`
+Represents a user with a name and a list of tasks assigned to them.
+It has methods to assign tasks and display assigned tasks.

+- `Project`
-- `Project`: Represents a project with a title, description, and a list of tasks.
+Represents a project with a title, description, and a list of tasks.
+It encapsulates the tasks within the project object, providing methods to interact with the tasks.
+The tasks are not directly accessible from outside the class, promoting data integrity and encapsulation.

+- `TaskManager`
-- `TaskManager`: Handles user registration, task addition, and task viewing functionalities.
+The TaskManager class handles user registration, task addition, and task viewing functionalities.
+It maintains lists of users and projects and provides methods to interact with them.

 ## Polymorphism 🌟